 Learn more about Guinea here.

-In 2019, Guinea Kids Education Fund (GKEF) restructured it’s mission, vision, and board to add healthcare as an integral component of supporting a stronger, healthier Guinea.
+In 2019, Guinea Kids Education Fund (GKEF) restructured it’s mission, vision, and board to add healthcare as an integral component of supporting a more robust, healthier Guinea.
 You can read more about the Guinea Kids Health & Education Fund Board of Directors here.

 Marissa was inspired to start GKEF when preparing to take her first trip to Guinea to study traditional dance in 2007 with Karim Koumbassa.
 She was inspired to give back in a meaningful through music and dance.
 As a teacher that values their children and education, she saw an opportunity to make a connection with the children.